 Camp Korey at Carnation Farm

-During the weekend of October 18-20 you can contribute to Camp Korey, a camp for children with serious and life-altering medical conditions and their families, at Carnation Farm.
-You can make this pumpkin farm an all-day affair with hay rides, s’mores around the campfire, farm animals, kids’ activities, farm tours and tons of pumpkins and corn stalks to choose from for all of your Halloween needs.
+During the weekend of October 17-19 you can contribute to Camp Korey, a camp for children with serious and life-altering medical conditions and their families, at Carnation Farm.
+Make this pumpkin farm an all-day affair with hay rides, s’mores around the campfire, farm animals, kids’ activities, farm tours and tons of pumpkins and corn stalks to choose from for all of your Halloween needs.
 This is a great way to have fun and give back to the community this fall.

 Carnation Wa 98014

 Hours: 10 a.m.–4 p.m.

 If you’re looking for a pumpkin farm with lots of bells and whistles, Maris Farms is your one stop shop for family farm fun.
 In addition to a wide variety of pumpkins on more than 8 acres, the farm sells gourds, cornstalk bundles, hay bales and carving kits and includes farm animals, a 6+ acre cornfield maze, hayrides, pig races and a super-sized jump pillow, plus a spider web climber, pony rides, a pedal cart track and nighttime corn maze.
 During the weekdays, grab a snack from one of the vendors and on weekends, enjoy a large menu including hot dogs, hamburgers, turkey legs, funnel cakes, chili, kettle corn and more.

 Good to know: If you’re only looking to pick pumpkins, Maris Farms offers a special rate option at the time of admission.
 Be sure to ask the tickets cashier and the fee will be credited towards the cost of your pumpkins if made within 30 minutes of entry.